UBC-Solar/firmware_v3/README.md

 where the values delimited by `<>` should be replaced by your information. **No spaces please.** You may use your first name or your GitHub username for `<name>`.
 For example, `user/a2k-hanlon/bms/fsm`.

-Once your contributions are error-free and ready to add to the master branch, submit a pull request so that another team member can review and approve your work, allowing you you merge it.
+Once your contributions are error-free and ready to add to the master branch, create a PR with the default PR template and submit it to another team member to review and approve your work, allowing you you merge it.